A guide to 15-minute cities: why are they so controversial?

 It wasn’t until 15-minute city plans entered the mainstream during COVID that they started to attract attention.
 While the concept is currently being implemented in Europe and Asia, it’s received significant criticism in both North America and the UK.

-In the UK, the term has recently been abandoned by the city of Oxford, with it slated as ‘toxic and incendiary’ after protesters marched earlier this year against the plans.
+In the UK, the term was been abandoned by the city of Oxford, with it slated as ‘toxic and incendiary’ after protesters marched earlier this year against the plans.
 British MP Nick Fletcher went as far as branding it as ‘a socialist concept’.
 Some of the opposition has been so fierce in fact that creator Carlos Moreno has received death threats.

 5 benefits of 15-minute cities